dustinpfister/blog_posts/_posts/phaser-sprite-events-onkilled.md

 #### 2.1.6 - Create a pool of enemies

+So because this is an example of sprite.events.onKilled, I will be working with a pool of sprites.
+This is because of the differences between the sprite.kill, and the sprite.destroy methods.
+The sprite.kill method will set a bunch of properties of a sprite to a status that is that considered dead.
+The sprite can then later be reused by using a method like group.getFirstDead, or sprite.revive.
+This is very different from the sprite.destroy method that will completely remove the sprite from phaser all together.

 ```js
 // create a group of enemies
 Enemy.createEnemyPool = function () {